Lightning-AI/LitServe/README.md

 &nbsp;

 # Deployment options
-LitServe, developed by [Lightning AI](https://lightning.ai/), provides infrastructure for deploying AI models.
+LitServe is developed by [Lightning AI](https://lightning.ai/) which provides infrastructure for deploying AI models.
 Self-manage deployments or use [Lightning Studios](https://lightning.ai/) for production-grade deployments without cloud headaches, security and 99.95% uptime SLA.

 &nbsp;